octo-technology/OpenTezos/docs/ligo/examples.md

 patch earth_coordinates with record [z = 5]
 ```

->A `patch with` instruction takes a `record` data structure to be updated,
-> and (a record with) a subset of the fields to update,
-> then modifies the recorded data structure in accordance with the new specified subset of fields.
+>A `patch with` instruction takes a `record` data structure to be updated and a subset of the fields to update, then modifies the recorded data structure in accordance to the new specified subset of fields.

 ## Main function

-In LIGO, the design aims to have one main function called main,
-which dispatches the control flow according to its parameter.
+In LIGO, the design aims to have one main function called `main`, which dispatches the control flow according to its parameter.
 The functions used for those actions are called entrypoints.

 In the example below:
 - The functions `set_ship_code` and `go_to` are the entrypoints.